UncleScroogeMcDuck/RiskExchange/README.md

 ## Governance

 Governance is more focused on 3 areas:
-1 Protocol upgrade
+1.Protocol upgrade
-2 Coverage changes
+2.Coverage changes
-3 Claim requests
+3.Claim requests

 There will be 2 level of governance.
 Council team will be elected first to filter the requests for the first round.